 If extenuating circumstances exist that make the verification requirements unduly burdensome or the verification submitted by the individual is questionable or contradictory, the W-2 agency may extend the verification due date.
-For RCA applicants, the verification due date may be extended up to 30 days from the date the agency receives a signed paper registration form.
+For RCA applicants, the verification due date may be extended up to 30 days from the date the agency receives a signed Wisconsin Works (W-2) and Related Programs Registration (14880).
 (Keep in mind, though, that federal regulations require an RCA eligibility determination to be made within 30 days of the date of application).
 For RCA participants, the verification due date may be extended for up to 30 days from the date of the initial request for verification.